Paweł Olkowski

-Paweł Mirosław Olkowski (born 13 February 1990) is a Polish professional footballer who plays as a right-back for Ekstraklasa club Górnik Zabrze.
+Paweł Mirosław Olkowski (born 13 February 1990) is a Polish professional footballer who plays as a right-back for II liga club GKS Tychy.
 Besides Poland, he has played in Germany, England, and Turkey.

 Club career

 Born in Ozimek, Olkowski started his senior career at Gwarek Zabrze.
 In July 2010, he was loaned to GKS Katowice on a one-year deal.

 In July 2011, he joined Górnik Zabrze on a three-year contract.

 On 1 July 2014, Olkowski joined German club 1.
 FC Köln on a free transfer.

 On 10 July 2018, he joined Football League Championship side Bolton Wanderers on a two-year contract.
 He made his debut for Bolton on 4 August 2018 when starting Wanderers 2–1 victory over West Bromwich Albion at The Hawthorns.
 He also started the 2–2 draw against Bristol City, grabbing an assist in a positive performance.

 On 9 July 2019, Olkowski joined Turkish club Gazişehir Gaziantep.

 On 27 May 2022, it was announced he would return to Górnik Zabrze, signing a two-year contract with an extension option.

+Four years later, on 27 May 2026, Olkowski signed a one-year deal with II liga side GKS Tychy.

 International career

 Olkowski has represented Poland at under-19 and under-21 levels.

-On 15 November 2013 he made his senior debut for the Poland national team in a friendly, starting in a 0–2 loss against Slovakia.
+On 15 November 2013, he made his senior debut for the Poland national team in a friendly, starting in a 2–0 loss against Slovakia.